-Enjoy fresh seasonal produce with this Spinach and Cherry Smoothie.
-Containing 1 serving of leafy greens and 2 servings of fruit, it’s a perfect start to your day!
+Providing 1 serving of leafy greens and 2 servings of fruit, this healthy spinach and cherry smoothie is the perfect start to your day!

 Let’s get one thing out of the way: this smoothie is ugly.